Infrastructure as Code (IaC): Terraform vs Ansible vs Pulumi

 Ansible focuses on configuration management and operational automation.

-It uses an agentless model, making it ideal for enforcing system state and orchestrating complex workflows.
+It uses an agentless model, making it ideal for enforcing system state and orchestrating complex workflows, such as Linux server administration and shell automation.

 5. Pulumi: Infrastructure Using Real Code